metricq/metricq-sink-nsca/README.rst

 of the host running the NSCA daemon (see ``-H``-flag of ``send_nsca``), ``nsca.password`` and ``nsca.encryption_method`` are strings as used in ``send_nsca``-configuration format.
+The duration specified by ``resend_interval`` is an optional default for all checks, see below_ for its per-check configuration.

+Per-check configuration
+'''''''''''''''''''''''

 The dictionary ``"checks"`` specifies service checks by their name:

 .. code-block:: json